Human Resource Development and Training Supporting the "Seeking of New Opportunities"

 |July 2017||Stress management taught by a brain scientist||Mr. Kenichiro Mogi, a brain scientist|

 |February 2018||Thoughts and decisions in the AI era: How humans should co-exist with artificial intelligence||Mr. Yoshiharu Habu, a professional shogi player|

 Personnel evaluation systems are positioned as the foundation of a personnel system that helps employees realize their full potential with enthusiasm and drive.
 One of these systems is the management by objectives (MBO) structure, which functions as the driver of management strategy by dividing objectives among individual employees based on the company-wide management plan and verifying their execution.
 We have also established a human resources assessment system that takes a comprehensive look at the skills, expertise, past careers, aspirations and suitability of individual employees and utilizes this information for placement and transfer plans.

 We regard fair and equitable evaluations by supervisors and feedback through interviews with subordinates as critically important to ensure proper functioning of these personnel evaluation systems.
-We make use of evaluator training and other activities to communicate the importance of encouraging employee growth and development to supervisors.
+We make use of evaluator training, multi-rater 180 assessment* and other activities to communicate the importance of encouraging employee growth and development to supervisors.

 - Multi-rater 180 assessment: A system aimed at reviewing daily personnel administration and management activities, which are difficult for the head of an organization to notice, through feedback on the results of observations by the head of the organization and their subordinates, to improve their activities and capabilities as necessary